jobearrr/jobearrr/README.md

 I'm happy to be building for Apple platforms in this great community, and in love with Swift since 2014 ❤️
 - 📖 Always learning - I’m currently catching up with **Swift 6, the latest iOS, macOS, watchOS, visionOS SDKs**
 - 📝 I regularly write articles on [jobear.dev][blog-url]
-- 🤝 Waiting for your PR into the project I maintain
+- 🤝 Waiting for your PRs into the projects I maintain

 Feel free to contact may you have any questions - or, just say hi, tell me about your greatest coding success this year, or send me a pet photo! 🐶🐱